radarlabs/radar-sdk-android/MIGRATION.md

 ## 2.0.x to 2.1.x

-- This update introduces `startTracking(trackingOptions)` to configure advanced tracking options.
+- This update introduces `Radar.startTracking(trackingOptions)` to configure advanced tracking options.
 See https://radar.io/documentation/sdk#android-background.
-- The `setTrackingPriority(priority)` method has been removed.
-Use `RadarTrackingOptions.Builder().priority(priority)` and call `startTracking(trackingOptions)` instead.
+- The `Radar.setTrackingPriority(priority)` method has been removed.
+Use `RadarTrackingOptions.Builder().priority(priority)` and call `Radar.startTracking(trackingOptions)` instead.
 See https://radar.io/documentation/sdk#android-background.

 ## 1.3.x to 2.0.x